English as an Additional Language (EAL) Program

 The Anglo-American School of Moscow is an international school with a diverse population.
 Its English Language Learners (ELLs) are an important and integral part of the educational community.
 English language teaching is approached from the perspective that students need language to communicate and language for academic purposes.
-Therefore, AAS mainstream teachers and the English for Speakers of Other Languages (ESOL) Department implement a sheltered immersion model to support ELLs when necessary.
-"Sheltered" means that ELLs are supported by direct and indirect services by an ESOL specialist.
+Therefore, AAS mainstream teachers and the English as an Additional Language (EAL) Department implement a sheltered immersion model to support ELLs when necessary.
+"Sheltered" means that ELLs are supported by direct and indirect services by an EAL specialist.
 "Immersion" means that ELLs and their proficient peers are educated in the same room.

-The ESOL Specialists work in collaboration with mainstream teachers to ensure students can understand the language and the content of the classroom, as well as participate in classroom activities.
+The EAL Specialists work in collaboration with mainstream teachers to ensure students can understand the language and the content of the classroom, as well as participate in classroom activities.
 The Department also offers before-and-after-school support when needed.
-Please read our ESOL Program Guide or our ESOL and Inclusion Parent Presentation for more information about the Department.
+Please read our EAL Program Guide or our EAL and Inclusion Parent Presentation for more information about the Department.

 Learn more about AAS's Mother Language Program, an after-school program that helps bilingual students develop communications skills in their native language.